 When you encounter inappropriate behavior at work, you should speak with us right away about your legal rights and how to assert them.
 Title VII of the federal Civil Rights Act of 1964 (VII) and California’s Fair Employment and Housing Act (FEHA) define sexual harassment as unwelcome, sex-based conduct that takes on one of the following forms:

-- Quid pro quo sexual harassment — this occurs when your employer or a supervisor requires you to accept, or tolerate, unwanted sexual advances, sexual requests or just sexual conduct in exchange for work benefits, or just to keep your job; and
+This occurs when your employer or a supervisor requires you to accept, or tolerate, unwanted sexual advances, sexual requests or just sexual conduct in exchange for work benefits, or just to keep your job.
+If your boss has ever implied that something good or bad at work depends on whether you comply with sexual requests, that is quid pro quo harassment.

 Depending on the circumstances, employers can be liable for harassment committed by supervisors, non-supervisor employees, clients, and patrons.